How to Remove Google Reviews

 7. Select the type of violation.

-Step 4: Flag the Google Review Via Your Account
+Step 4: Flag The Google Review Via Your Google Business Profile

 1. Sign in to manage your Business Profile.